maziac/DeZog/design/AddingNewAssemblers.md

 - a local label (if supported)
 - an EQU label
 - modules (2 nested modules), if modules are supported
-- lines with WPMEM, ASSERT and LOGPOINT.
+- lines with WPMEM, ASSERTION and LOGPOINT.
 Although you normally you don't need to implement something special to support these keywords it needs to be tested at least that the keywords are correctly found.

 Then generate a list file.